geco-bern/swiss-ndvi-processing/README.md

 The script (3_add_dates.py)[workflow_implementation/demo/3_add_dates.py] will download the new date where an observation in present, extented to be evenly spacing at daily resoultion and create the mask of where an observation is found (this mask in used in continous ndvi setup).
 Here there is nothing to change and can be run immidiately.

+#### Required parameter to modify inside the script

+There is nothing to modify here

 ### Merge the historical dataset with the new data set

 To run the analysis, it is encessary to have the historical analysis and the newly acquired data.
 The script [4_merge_zarr.py](workflow_implementation/demo/4_merge_zarr.py) will load both dataset and merged togheter.